Fall 2008

 images of harrowing circumstances endured to sculptural replicas of body parts cured of illness, ex-votos were brought to the New World by the Spaniards, and were by the eighteenth century established throughout Latin America, where they are still produced today, as they are in southern Europe.

 The four images below depict mid-twentieth-century examples of the tavolette, or “little tablet,” form of painted ex-voto, from an area of Sicily near the volcanic Mount Etna, made to give thanks for providential outcomes of accidents involving falling.
-Created, like most ex-votos, by unknown painters, they are taken from Fig. (Steidl, 2007), a book of photographs by the London-based artist team of Adam Broomberg & Oliver Chanarin.
+Created, like most ex-votos, by unknown painters, they are taken from Fig. (Steidl and Photoworks, 2007), a book of photographs by the London-based artist team of Adam Broomberg & Oliver Chanarin.

 If you’ve enjoyed the free articles that we offer on our site, please consider subscribing to our nonprofit magazine.
 You get twelve online issues and unlimited access to all our archives.